portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - **VGM procedures**: Resources where the VGM procedures can be found.
     - Request parameters: none.
-    - Data included in the response: Resources where the VGM procedures can be found,...
+    - Data included in the response: Resources where the VGM procedures can be found, ...

   - **Container tare weight**: The BIC (Bureau International des Containers et du Transport Intermodal) has developed the BoxTech Global Container Database that provides a platform to easily exchange container fleet technical details.
 BoxTech provides an easy-to-access source of container characteristics like the container number, the size-type code, the tare weight, the maximum gross mass, the maximum payload or the maximum stacking weight.